Kevin Carley, Interim Executive Director

-Welcome!
-Founded in 2008, Community Financial Literacy (CFL) is a growing 501(c)(3) non-profit based in Portland, Maine.
+Founded in 2008, by United States citizen, Claude Rwaganje formerly from the Republic of Congo, Community Financial Literacy (CFL) is a growing 501(c)(3) non-profit based in Portland, Maine.
 CFL offers financial literacy courses and one-on-one financial counseling for individuals and families.
 Our services are open to all refugees, immigrants, asylees, and low-income individuals in Greater Portland and Lewiston/Auburn, Maine.

 There is a great need in the community for financial education.
 Many refugees and immigrants come from cash-based societies and struggle to understand the complex American financial system.
 The lack of understanding and access to U.S. financial institutions is a primary barrier to economic and social integration into the local community.

 To help educate Maine’s newest residents, CFL offers three financial literacy courses, Basic Money Management in America, Saving to Build Wealth and Microfinance.
-All of CFL’s services are offered at no cost to participants and are available to all immigrants, refugees, asylees and low-income individuals living in Greater Portland and Lewiston/Auburn, Maine.
+All of CFL’s services are offered at no cost to participants and are available to all immigrants, refugees, asylees and low-income individuals; with an emphasis on “New Mainers”.
 Each course consists of five two-hour individual classes covering topics such as:

 Setting and Meeting Financial Goals

 Saving for College, Retirement, Buying a Home or a Car